sbohmann/node-static-sites/README.md

 `.pug` files not named `.page.pug` will be ignored.

 A file names `giraffes.page.json` will not be associated with `giraffes.page.pug`.
 The suffix `page.pug` must be replaced with `.json` in order for a configuration file to be associated with a page file.

+# Markdown

+Markdown is supported, using `markdown-it`.

+In order to include a markdown file into a pug file, use the following syntax:

+    include:markdown-it <markdown file name>

+Example:

+    include:markdown-it giraffes.md